sonatype/install4j-support/install4j-maven-plugin/src/site/markdown/usage.md

 ## Media Signing

 Media signing generally requires passwords for keystore files.
-This plugin can configure install4j with the appropriate passwords for media file signing.
+This plugin can configure install4j with the appropriate keystore passwords for media file signing.

 The keystore file location must be configured via the install4j IDE.